gabrielbarbosanascimento/Up-Clock/README.md

 ![screenshot](https://dl.dropboxusercontent.com/u/84627545/app.png)

-This app created made using Quickly on ubuntu 12.04.
+This app is created using Quickly on [Ubuntu](http://ubuntu.com/) and is for Linux distributions.
 It runs using Python, but It's a web application.

+We plan to release Up-Clock for other systems soon.

 <h3>HOW TO RUN IT?</h3>